 APPENDIX 9 – DEBRIEFING FORM

-Before finishing, and for the sake of transparency, we would like to inform you about the goal and characteristics of the present research.
-After reading this information, we will finally ask you whether you consent us to use your responses.
+Now that you have completed the study, we would like to inform you about the goal and procedures of the present research for the sake of transparency.
+After you have had the chance to read this information, we will ask you whether you consent for us to use your responses.
 Thank you for your participation.

-In the present study we explored the way we make moral judgments and assign sanctions to a transgressor.
-More specifically, we examined whether beliefs about the possibility that people and groups can change versus remain the same (i.e., malleability mindset) moderates the impact of justice motives on the support for punishment.
-All participants (including you) initially had to read one text suggesting that people either remain the same or can change.
-These texts have already been used in past research in order to examine whether these perceptions influence the way people perceive different situations, and we used them in the present study in order to examine if these perceptions influence the perception of professional misconduct and the offender’s punishment.
-To do that, we asked you to read a vignette reporting one of two instances of professional misconduct that was presented in different ways.
-We inform you now that these vignettes were developed by us in order to present a situation in which you have to decide about the legitimacy of sanctions as a response to a specific transgression.
+In the present study, we explored the way individuals make moral judgments and assign sanctions to a transgressor.
+More specifically, we examined whether beliefs about the possibility that people and groups can change (or not) (i.e., one’s malleability mindset) influences the way that justice motives impact one’s support for punishment.
+All participants (including you) were initially asked to read a passage that suggested that people either remain the same or can change.
+These texts have been used in past research in order to examine whether these perceptions influence the way people view different situations.
+We used them in the present study to examine if these perceptions influence how professional misconduct is viewed, as well as what people think about an offender’s punishment.
+To do that, we asked you to read a vignette describing one of two instances of professional misconduct.
+These vignettes were presented in different ways and they were developed by us in order to present you with a situation in which you have to decide about the legitimacy of sanctions as a response to a specific transgression.
 As previously stated, the purpose of the present research was to examine whether the perception of the mental malleability of either an individual or a group influences your perception of the legitimacy of these sanctions.

-We hope you understand that we have informed you about the goal and the characteristics of this study only after your having completed the study because if you had been aware of this information before responding to the questionnaire, you might have provided different responses.
-We would also like to remind you that the data we collected is anonymous, will only be analyzed statistically, and will only be used for scientific purposes.
+We hope you understand that we have informed you about the goal and the procedures of this study only after your having completed the study because if you had been aware of this information before responding to the questionnaire, you might have provided different responses.
+We would also like to remind you that the data we collected is anonymous, will only be analyzed for statistical purposes, and will only be used for scientific purposes.
 If you need additional information, you can contact X (X @gmail.com).
 In case you are interested in the results of this research, you can also contact X from June 30, 2021 onwards.
-However, given that data is anonymous, no individual results will be provided.
+However, given that the data is anonymous, no individual results will be provided.

-Now that you have been informed about the characteristics and real objective of this study, we need you to confirm your consent to participate in it.
-We also need you to agree that your responses can be used for scientific purposes.
+Now that you have been informed about the procedures and goals of this study, we ask you to confirm your consent to participate in it and to agree that your responses can be used for scientific purposes.
 Please note that if you refuse to allow your data to be used, we will destroy it.

 [Final consent form to be added]